NiallPeat95/NiallPeat95.github.io/content/sections/aboutme.md

 My research interests are in quantitative macroeconomics, international trade and spatial economics.

-I joined Emory from Australia having graduated with a bachelor of economics from the University of Adelaide.
+I joined Emory from Australia having graduated with a Bachelor of Economics from the University of Adelaide.
 Before Emory I worked at public policy institutions in Australia including central banking at the RBA and industry policy analysis at the Australian Treasury.

 __[CV](/pdf/Nialls_CV.pdf)__ (Updated March 2025)